AdisonTech/adison-gateway/README.md

 ### Installing nodejs on Raspberry PI

-The version of nodejs distributed in the raspbian is old, so install the latest something more recent directly from nodejs.org:
+The version of nodejs distributed in the raspbian is old, so install something more recent directly from nodejs.org:

 * wget https://nodejs.org/dist/v4.1.1/node-v4.1.1-linux-armv7l.tar.gz
 * tar -xzvf node-v4.1.1-linux-armv7l.tar.gz